dustdustinthewind/IntralismQoLMod/README.md

 ### GAMEPLAY
 - Accuracy is now shown on all non-relax gamemodes
 - **Storyboard optimizations**:
-  - Suns don't keep spamming for audio data (Estimated Performance (FPS) Gain: 50%!!!)
+  - Suns don't keep spamming for audio data (Maps with many suns will see significant performance boosts)
-  - Sprites don't lerp their color every frame (EPG: 8%)
+  - Sprites don't lerp their color every frame (Estimated performance gain of sprites: 8%)

 ### MISC
 - **Map images will now compress** before being used as a texture.
 No more needing 30 gigs of ram to play an image sequencce storyboard.
 This does increase loading times.
 TODO: Give mappers control over compression.